strawlab/pymvg/README.md

 ## TODO

 - Implement homography finding (rotation, translation and scaling between otherwise similar sets of cameras)
-- Implement the DLT algorithms to estimate single camera parameters from corresponding pairs of 2D and 3D points
 - Implement extrinsic camera calibration to find camera pose when intrinsic parameters are known and image coordinates of know 3D points are given